xyd945/xyd.me/docs/personal_ai_site_project_spec_next.md

   return { system, profile, userText }
 }

-export const SYSTEM = `You are an AI guide about Claire.
+export const SYSTEM = `You are an AI guide about Yudi.
 Be accurate and concise.
 If you don’t know, say so.`
 ```

 ---